 The property was purchased in 2017 and provides a buffer to nearby residential development for wildlife using the reservoir and adjacent habitat.

-The neighborhood natural area will offer natural-surface trails along the edge of the reservoir with fishing access, opportunities for wildlife viewing and outstanding scenic views.
+The neighborhood natural area will offer natural-surface trails along the edge of the reservoir with fishing access, opportunities for wildlife viewing and scenic views.
 Native trees and shrubs, including cottonwood, chokecherry, wild rose and currant, offer diverse habitat for songbirds, raptors, small mammals and amphibians.
 The site may provide future trail connections to nearby open lands and trails in the Mariana Butte area.

 Ryans Gulch >> Eagle Vista Natural Area